ReemaAlzaid/ToDoApp_Task/README.md

 - test the APIs in Postman with the available collection 'ToDoApp.postman_collection.json'

 ## Functional requirements
-- Register: - The user can register by email and create a user name and password to use the app, the email, user name, and password will be marked as required in the user registration form.
+- Register: - The user can register by email and create a username and password to use the app, the email, user name, and password will be marked as required in the user registration form.
 - Login: - The user can log in to his To-Do app using the username and